ortus-docs/bxorm/intro/configuration/custom-hibernate-config.md

 # Custom Hibernate Config

-For full Hibernate configuration support, you can point the ORM extension to an XML file containing any configuration properties you wish to configure:
+For full Hibernate configuration support, you can create an XML file containing any configuration properties you wish to configure:

 ```js
 this.ormSettings = {